- volunteers honey creek flow Volunteers measuring flow in Honey Creek, a tributary of the Huron River.

-WHAT: We need your help to measure the quality of our river and streams this spring and summer!
+We need your help to measure the quality of our river and streams this spring and summer!
 Aside from collecting water samples, you will learn to measure stream flow and sample runoff from rain storms.
 You must first attend a training on the field techniques in a hands-on workshop.
-Then, we will form teams to based on interest and availability.
+Then, we will form teams based on interest and availability.
 No prior knowledge is necessary.
-We especially need volunteers willing to work in Livingston and Wayne Counties, and in streams west of Ann Arbor.
+Volunteers near or willing to travel to Wayne and Oakland Counties are particularly needed.

 Classroom training will take place on Saturday, March 21, 2015 at 1:00-3:00 pm at the NEW Center, 1100 N. Main St, Ann Arbor.
 Hands-on training is taking place in April in the field during the first week of sampling.

-SAMPLING SITES: One or more stream sites in Washtenaw or Wayne Counties.
+One or more stream sites in Washtenaw, Wayne, or Oakland Counties.